MaximiliumM/ThemeEditor/README.md

 - Create new themes by pressing the + button.
 - Delete themes with swiping to delete gesture.
 - *darkWindowStyle* and *thinLineStyle* have no colors.
 Use the toggle to set its value.
-- Set the color by using the sliders or by inserting the HEX color code in the textfield, then use the **Set Color** button to commit changes.
+- Three different inputs to set the color: RGB sliders, HSV color picker or HEX color code; Tap the **Set Color** button to commit changes.

 ## Authors